-California law defines an advance directive as either an oral or written individual healthcare instruction or a power of attorney (a written document giving someone permissionto make decisions for you).
-All Drug Medi-Cal Organized Delivery System counties are required to have advance directive policies inplace.
+California law defines an advance directive as either an oral or written individual health care instruction or a power of attorney (a written document giving someone permission to make decisions for you).
+All Drug Medi-Cal Organized Delivery System counties are required to have advance directive policies in place.
 Your Drug Medi-Cal Organized Delivery System county is required to provide written information on the Drug Medi-Cal Organized Delivery System county's advance directive policies and an explanation of state law, if asked for the information.
 If you would like to request the information, you should call your Drug Medi-Cal Organized Delivery System county for more information.

 An advance directive is designed to allow people to have control over their own treatment, especially when they are unable to provide instructions about their own care.
-It is a legal document that allows people to say, in advance, what their wishes would be, if they become unable to make health care decisions.
+It is a legal document that allows people to say, in advance, what their wishes would be if they become unable to make health care decisions.
 This may include such things as the right to accept or refuse medical treatment, surgery, or make other health care choices.
 In California, an advance directive consists of two parts:

-Your appointment of an agent (a person) making decisions about your health care; and

-Your individual health care instructions
+- Your appointment of an agent (a person) making decisions about your healthcare; and - Your individual health care instructions

-You may get a form for an advance directive from your Drug Medi-Cal Organized Delivery instructions to all of your health care providers.
+You may get a form for an advance directive from your Drug Medi-Cal Organized Delivery System county or online.
+In California, you have the right to provide advance directive instructions to all of your health care providers.
 You also have the right to change or cancel your advance directive at any time.